HugoLi0213/hk-mtr-lrt-vue/README.md

 ## License

-This project is open source and available under the [MIT License](LICENSE).
+This project is open source and available under the Apache License
+                           Version 2.0

 ## Acknowledgments